 And so many of these restaurants are able to survive and thrive because they have the proper restaurant business insurance for Montreal.

 - Why you need business insurance for your restaurant

-- Types of insurance that are important
+- Types of restaurant insurance your require

 - Restaurant insurance cost